Irish Wedding Photography in the Europa Hotel

 Outside the Europa Hotel entrance with pink flowers in foreground blurred out.

-Later on in the morning, I headed over to another hotel within walking distance called the Muldoon Hotel, where the lads were staying, but I got zero photos of William here as he just wasn’t ready yet or wasn’t that interested so complete waste of time, but I did take some photos of the guests that were in the foyer and outside enjoying a pint on a great day.
+Later on in the morning, I headed over to another hotel within walking distance called the Maldron Hotel, where the lads were staying, but I got zero photos of William here as he just wasn’t ready yet or wasn’t that interested so complete waste of time, but I did take some of the guests that were in the foyer and outside enjoying a pint on a great day.

 Young lads posing at entrance of the Muldroon Hotel.

-After a bit of time had passed, I was called back to the Europa Hotel, rather than wasting time waiting for the groom, where the girls were already changed, so we took some wedding photos at the far end of the corridor, as there was a nice spot beside the lamp.
+After a bit of time had passed, I was called back to the Europa Hotel, rather than wasting time waiting for the groom, where the girls were already changed, so we took some photos at the far end of the corridor, as there was a nice spot beside the lamp.
 The hotel is owned by Hastings Hotels, which owns many venues in Northern Ireland.
 We then made our way down to the staircase in the foyer for some family photos.

 Mono image of bride sitting down in corridor with dress all around her looking at the camera.